The Most Baffling Grammy Award Winners of All Time

 (6) “Most High” (Jimmy Page and Robert Plant) — Best Hard Rock Performance, 1999

 Everyone who loves rock n’ roll and the blues reveres the classic music of Led Zeppelin.
 That said, this was one of the two frontmen’s weakest efforts, no doubt brought about by the opportunity of a potentially lucrative reunion album and tour, however brief that lasted.
 Meanwhile, Marilyn Manson, Metallica, Pearl Jam, and Kiss were each overlooked by voters in this category.
-The Grammy voters got it wrong in the Zeppelin’s heyday from 1968-1978 by not giving them any awards, and then committed and even more atrocious act by bestowing upon them what amounts to an apology award more than two decades later, long after their musical and cultural relevance was over.
+The Grammy voters got it wrong in the Zeppelin’s heyday from 1968-1978 by not giving them any awards and then committed an even more atrocious act by bestowing upon them what amounts to an apology award more than two decades later, long after their musical and cultural relevance was over.

 Who Should Have Won — “The Dope Show,” by Marilyn Manson

 (5) Eric Clapton (“Layla”) — Song of the Year, 1992

 It’s painful to include legendary Eric Clapton on any “undeserving list.”
 He’s one of the greatest guitarists in popular music in history and probably deserves far more official accolades.
 But his 1992 Grammy win for a re-worked acoustical version of a song initially recorded in 1970 made no sense whatsoever, especially given the force the musical force that Nirvana was at the time.
 The song that should have won instead defined a new sound and an entire generation and continues to receive praise as one of the most innovative rock songs ever recorded.
 It’s on virtually every “greatest” list of songs.

 Who Should Have Won — “Smells Like Teen Spirit” (Nirvana)